 Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 2 Medium

 4. If April 15th falls on a Saturday, the due date for individual tax returns will be on Monday, April 17th.